Bad at Love: Music video

 The music video was directed by Halsey with Sing J Lee.
 It begins on a desert road, with the singer having a short hairstyle and taking off on a motorcycle.
 She stops at a gas station, where she picks up a newspaper with her face and "Wanted" written on the first page.
 With the help of three friends, she avoids capture by two futuristic cops.
 Afterward, they ride into the sunset as the video ends.
 The video was uploaded on August 30, 2017, on her Vevo channel.

 Commercial performance

 As of September 2017, the song has sold 76,645 copies in the United States according to Nielsen SoundScan.
 It peaked at number five on the Billboard Hot 100 chart, becoming her first top five entry as a lead artist and surpassing the chart position of Halsey's previous single "Now or Never", which reached number 17.
-It would be her highest-charting song until almost a year later when "Without Me" reached number one.
+It would be her highest-charting solo song until almost a year later when "Without Me" reached number one.

 Aided by official mixes from Dillon Francis, Hook N Sling, Klangkarussell, Autograf, and Generik, "Bad at Love" gave Halsey her first number one on the Dance Club Songs chart in its December 16, 2017, issue and her second number one (as well as her first as a solo artist) on the accompanying Dance/Mix Show Airplay chart in its January 3, 2018, issue.